Coping and Caregiving for Someone With Chronic GVHD

 • Listening to concerns without trying to “fix,” minimize or give advice (unless asked)

-• Being honest and direct about how you feel, especially about your fears
+• Being honest and direct about all feelings, especially about fears

-• Avoiding testing people - be specific about what you want from others
+• Avoiding testing people and instead being specific about what is expected or needed of others

 • Solving problems together as a team (work issues, communicating with children and, treatment decisions)

-• Respecting that you and your loved one might cope with things differently
+• Respecting that the patient and his or her loved one might cope with things differently

 • Requesting support from professionals, as needed